 The First Fine Arts Series is a venture that is dedicated to the idea that art is a gift from God, and that it should be cultivated and celebrated among the people.
 Concerts throughout the Series will bring together the community and the church to enjoy the gift of music.
 The spirit of bringing people together is in keeping with our purpose.

-Tuesday Lenten Lunch Series
+2019 Lenten Concert Series